 Welcome to the Economics Research Guide.
 It will get you started with finding books, videos, articles, and websites.
 Need a little guidance?
 Ask a Librarian!
 We're here to help you.

-Navigate using the tabs above and hovering over the Books/Videos and Technology/Web Sites tabs will get you to more content.
+Navigate by clicking the tabs above and hovering over the Books/Videos and Technology/Web Sites tabs will get you to more content.
 Be sure to use the Comments? tab if you have a suggestion for a link, book, or database.
 The Handy Tools tab is definitely worth a look, too!